 Meta-analysis has a number of inherent potential limitations.
 The ability to draw conclusions from this review is limited by the considerable heterogeneity, which is likely to be due to methodological flaws and small sample sizes in the studies considered (Israel & Richter, 2011).
 Statistical heterogeneity limits the confidence that the findings identified are associated solely with the effect of the treatment and are not due to unknown confounders.

 This meta-analysis included studies with wide-ranging methodologies and follow-up periods.
-There are researchers suggest that effect size estimates from repeated measures and independent designs can be meaningfully applied in meta-analysis, as long as the studies report on the same treatment effect and the effect size is measured using the same metric (Morris & DeShon, 2002).
+There are researchers who suggest that effect size estimates from repeated measures and independent designs can be meaningfully applied in meta-analysis, as long as the studies report on the same treatment effect and the effect size is measured using the same metric (Morris & DeShon, 2002).
 The current meta-analysis met these conditions and there were noted benefits of using a wide range of methodologies.
 For example, using a range of methodologies allowed for an overview of the many different types of research conducted in this area, including practise based and evidence based research.
-This also means that there is a greater understanding not only of the efficacy of these treatments in highly controlled conditions, but also of the everyday effectiveness of these treatments when conducted in situations similar to those of routine clinical practise.
+This strategy also means that there is a greater understanding not only of the efficacy of these treatments in highly controlled conditions, but also of the everyday effectiveness of these treatments when conducted in situations similar to those of routine clinical practise.
 Indeed, it is reported that clinicians often report that findings from highly controlled RCTs are not generalisable to their own practise (Shafran et al, 2009).
-Therefore, by combining the range of evidence, it is hoped that this meta-analysis could be viewed as credible clinicians working in routine clinical practie.
+Therefore, by combining the range of evidence, it is hoped that this meta-analysis could be viewed as credible by clinicians working in routine clinical practice.

 Nevertheless, using such a wide range of methodologies could be argued to limit the analysis.
 Indeed, while it can be agreed that all studies had the same population parameter (individuals with diagnoses of BPD), the different study designs could mean that each study has defined the population parameters differently.
 It is acknowledged that there were varying thresholds for classifying people as presenting with BPD, such that there might be different standard deviations and consequently different population metrics (Morris & Deshon, 2002).
 It is also noted that certain research designs, such as RCTs, are better at controlling for confounders and are therefore less likely to have an over inflated effect size.
 Therefore, it could be argued that treating all studies as equal, despite varying methodologies and control over confounders, is a weakness of this meta analysis and potentially results in an over inflation of the treatment effect.
 Indeed it might have been beneficial to weight studies based on their quality assessment scores, with higher quality scoring studies bearing more weight in the statistical calculations.
 However, while the study did not apply a weighting system, there were efforts to assess the impact of study quality on effect size and there was no evidence to suggest a relationship between the quality assurance score or follow-up time and the overall effects, strengthening the argument that the findings of this review are robust, and reflect genuine differences between the effectiveness of various psychodynamic informed treatments.